billhails/CEKF/docs/TYPES.md

 No need for recursion this time, we are supplied a vector of arguments $\mathtt{\vec{x}}$ and we extend the context with bindings from each of those to a fresh type variable, then we perform the substitution on a nest of function applications.

 ### if

+Actually, for the purposes of typechecking, we can just treat `if` as a function with three arguments: $\mathtt{Bool} \rightarrow \beta \rightarrow \beta \rightarrow \beta$.
+It takes a bool and two betas and produces a beta.